ngi-nix/liberate/README.md

 1. `liberate/cpp/` contains headers that make some C++ language features a little more accessible.
 1. `liberate/net/` contains classes for socket and network addresses, and a simple URL parser for socket-URLs.
-There is also a `netincludes.h` header that should include enough system headers on enough platforms to enable writing socket code with.
 1. `liberate/fs/` contains filesystem functionality.
 1. `liberate/string/` contains some string utilities.
 1. `liberate/visibility.h` contains library symbol visibility macros that